 By the end of the course, students will be able to:

-- Apply knowledge of computing and mathematics appropriate to the discipline, including common data structures, basic algorithms, and linear algebra
+- Apply knowledge of computing and mathematics appropriate to the discipline, including common data structures, basic algorithms, and modular arithmetic

 - Communicate effectively with a broad range of audiences